sophkim/sophkim/README.md

 ## About Me
-Hello! 👋 I am currently pursuing a Master's degree in Artificial Intelligence, specializing in **audio processing and generation**.
+Hello! 👋 I am currently pursuing a MS in Artificial Intelligence, specializing in **audio processing and generation**.
 My research interests include:
 - **Diffusion Models**: Exploring generative capabilities in audio and beyond.
 - **Audio Generation**: Creating realistic and expressive audio content.
 - **Text-to-Speech (TTS)**: Synthesizing natural-sounding speech from text inputs.
 - **Speech-to-Text (STT)**: Developing robust transcription models.
 - **Speech-to-Speech (S2S)**: Enhancing real-time voice conversion and transformation.
 <br/>

 ## Current Focus
 🔍 **Investigating diffusion-based approaches** for audio generation and exploring novel architectures for improved fidelity and realism.
 🎵 **Developing TTS and STT models** that are efficient, scalable, and capable of handling low-resource languages.
 <br/>

 ## Repository Overview
 This repository contains my research and project implementations in the field of AI.
 You will find:
 1. **Diffusion Model Implementations**: